hu-macsy/lama_old/doc/user_guide/source/installation/configuration/index.rst

    "Boost", "BOOST_ROOT", "path to boost root dir" "MKL (for BLAS, LAPack and ScaLAPack)", "MKL_ROOT or MKL_INCLUDE_DIR and MKL_LIBRARY_PATH", "path to MKL root dir, or paths to MKL include and library dir"
+   "ACML (for BLAS and LAPack)", "ACML_ROOT or ACML_INCLUDE_DIR and ACML_LIBRARY_PATH", "path to ACML root dir, or paths to MKL include and library dir"
    "FortranBLAS (for BLAS and LAPack)", "", ""
    "MPI", "MPI_ROOT", "path to MPI root dir"
    "CUDA", "CUDA_TOOLKIT_ROOT", "path to CUDA toolkit"